 Sixth commandment: Keep an eye on the route and potential extra stops

 Like the driver, you keep an eye on the road.
-Don’t interfere with the driving and suggest maneuvers, but keep an eye around things next to the road.
+Don’t interfere with the driving and suggest maneuvers, but watch for things next to the road.
 Signs indicating an interesting stop, toilets for when you need to go, or food.

 As a passenger, thou shalt…

-If you’re not in one of the two front seats, you are definitely the passenger.
-You’re not essential for the driving, but you have a couple of very important tasks too!
+If you’re not in one of the two front seats, you are definitely a passenger.
+You’re not essential for driving, but you have a couple of very important tasks, too!

 Seventh commandment: Hand drinks and food to the front of the car

-Changes are that the snacks and drinks are stored in the back.
-In that case, you are the only one that can access them.
-So, you have to make sure they get their snacks if they ask for it.
+Changes are that the snacks and beverages are stored in the back.
+In that case, you are the only one who can access them.
+So, you have to ensure they get their snacks if they ask.

 Eighth commandment: Stay out of the rear-view mirror

 If you have driven before, you will know this is annoying for the driver.
-Unless it’s really necessary, you better avoid sitting in the center seat.
-The best place to sit, is probably behind the driver because you will be able to easily make eye-contact with the co-pilot.
+Unless it’s really necessary, you’d better avoid sitting in the center seat.
+The best place to sit is probably behind the driver because you can easily make eye contact with the co-pilot.

-Ninth commandment: Research the extra information coming up during the trip
+Ninth commandment: Research the extra information that comes up during the trip

 As a group, thou shalt… the tenth and last of the commandments of a Road Trip